IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ## Section 2 - To build and deploy an application on Kubernetes Service using Tekton Pipeline

 Tekton is a powerful and flexible Kubernetes-native open-source framework for creating CI/CD systems.
 It allows you build, test, and deploy across multiple cloud providers or on-premises systems by abstracting away the underlying implementation details.
 You can read more about [Tekton](https://github.com/tektoncd/pipeline).
 The high level concept of Tekton Pipeline can be explained as below.

+The Tekton Pipeline project extends the Kubernetes API by five additional custom resource definitions (CRDs) to define pipelines:
+* Task - Task describes individual jobs and defines a set of build steps such as compiling code, running tests, and building and deploying images.
+* Taskrun - A Taskrun runs the Task you defined.
+* Pipeline - Pipeline describes a list of tasks that compose a pipeline.
+* Pipelinerun - Pipelinerun defines the execution of a pipeline.
+This resource references the Pipeline to run and which PipelineResource(s) to use as input and output.
+* Pipelineresource - It defines an object that is an input (such as a Git repository) or an output (such as a Docker image) of the pipeline.

 The Tekton Pipeline project extends the Kubernetes API by following custom resource definitions (CRDs):
 * tasks